Documentation

 - Use the plugin to measure and work with pieces

-Free does not include: edge banding (R/F) calculation, PDF or Excel export, Report Regeneration mode, panel parameters per material, roughing margin, estimated weight in reports, or other PRO-only features.
+Free does not include: edge banding (R/F) calculation, PDF or Excel export, Report Regeneration mode, Machining Drawings, panel parameters per material, Part Clearance, estimated weight in reports, or 3D piece-number labels.
 You can upgrade to PRO at any time from the license dialog or from our website to unlock all features.

 Can I use my license on multiple computers?

 It depends on which license you bought.
-FastNesting is available in two options: One Seat (one computer: install and activate on a single personal computer—desktop, laptop, or workstation) and Three Seats (up to three computers—giving you seamless access across your everyday devices).
+FastNesting is available in two options: One Seat (one computer) and Three Seats (up to three computers).
+Both use a single license key tied to one email address — you activate each computer with the same credentials.
 Check your purchase confirmation or the license dialog in the plugin to see how many activations your license allows.

 Do I need internet to use FastNesting?